monitoringartist/dockbix-agent-xxl/README.md

 * [Ansible for dockerized zabbix-agent-xxl-limited](https://github.com/monitoringartist/zabbix-agent-xxl/blob/master/ansible.md)
 * [docker-compose for dockerized zabbix-agent-xxl-limited](https://github.com/monitoringartist/zabbix-agent-xxl/blob/master/docker-compose.yml)

-# Troubleshooting and bugs
+# Troubleshooting

 Troubleshooting: check container logs `docker logs zabbix-agent-xxl`.
 Development is driven by customer.
 You can still report bugs, however customer bugs/feature requests will be prioritized.
+Keep in mind that limited Docker image doesn't provide all Zabbix agent features.

+# Support

+Free public Docker image `monitoringartist/zabbix-agent-xxl-limited` has best effort support.
+Paid private Docker image `monitoringartist/zabbix-agent-xxl` has a standard tech support and its issues are prioritized.
+Our response time is 1 working day.

+# Security issues

+Our zabbix-agent-xxl Docker images are secutiry scanned regularly.
+All detected vulnerabilities are fixed*:

+* Critical - within 72 hours of notification
+* Major - within 7 days of notification

 # Author